-- (a) consistent with the training standards established in accordance with subclause 50.3; - (b) of a form which is recognised for the purpose of attainment or contributory towards the attainment of an accredited vocational educational qualification; and - (c) accredited by the relevant statutory training authority.
+- (a) consistent with the training standards established in accordance with subclause 52.3; - (b) of a form which is recognised for the purpose of attainment or contributory towards the attainment of an accredited vocational educational qualification; and - (c) accredited by the relevant statutory training authority. - 52.5 It is agreed that skills acquisition, training and employee development should: - (a) not impose unreasonable difficulties, out of pocket expenses, or otherwise impact adversely on employees; and - (b) subject to the provisions of this clause and as far as practicable, be voluntary.

-50.5 It is agreed that skills acquisition, training and employee development should:
+52.6 Training and Short Courses

-- (a) not impose unreasonable difficulties, out of pocket expenses, or otherwise impact adversely on employees; and - (b) subject to the provisions of this clause and as far as practicable, be voluntary.
+- (a) An employee may be required to attend a training course or short course directly related to their work during ordinary working hours. - (b) Where an employee is required by the Employer to complete a mandatory online training course directly related to their work they will be provided with reasonable time away from their duties during ordinary working hours to complete the course. - (c) Attendance at these courses will be at no expense to the employee. - (d) An employee will not unreasonably refuse to participate in any course of study where the subject matter is relevant to the current or emerging operational needs of the Employer.
+Provided the course of study is conducted in ordinary working hours and is paid in accordance with the terms of the Agreement. - (e) The Employer may grant leave with pay to participate in an approved short course or training course.
+The amount of leave may be up to 38 hours within a 12 month period. - (f) Where attendance is paid for by the Employer the employee may be required to: - (i) provide evidence to the Employer of attendance and satisfactory progress with studies; and - (ii) report to other employees on the course or training or to impart the knowledge gained to other employees. - (g) The Employer may, where the short course or training is not an approved course or training, grant an employee leave to attend the short course or training during the employee's hours of duty provided that the Employer may require the employee to make up the hours or the Employer may grant unpaid leave for this purpose.

-50.6 Training and Short Courses
+52.7 Multi-skilling

-- (a) An employee may be required to attend a training course or short course directly related to their work during ordinary working hours. - (b) Attendance at such courses will be at no expense to the employee. - (c) An employee will not unreasonably refuse to participate in any course of study where the subject matter is relevant to the current or emerging operational needs of the employer.
-Provided the course of study is conducted in ordinary working hours and is paid in accordance with the terms of the Agreement. - (d) The employer may grant leave with pay to participate in an approved short course or training course.
-The amount of leave may be up to 38 hours within a 12 month period. - (e) Where attendance is paid for by the employer the employee may be required to: - (i) provide evidence to the employer of attendance and satisfactory progress with studies; and - (ii) report to other employees on the course or training or to impart the knowledge gained to other employees. - (f) The employer may, where the short course or training is not an approved course or training, grant an employee leave to attend the short course or training during the employee's hours of duty provided that the employer may require the employee to make up the hours or the employer may grant unpaid leave for such purpose.
+- (a) Where multi-skilling is to be introduced, employees agree that they will assist in the introduction of this policy on the following basis: - (i) Job Rotation - (A) The Employer and employee will mutually negotiate the decisions.

-50.7 Multi-skilling
+- (B) The period of time for any job rotation cycle is defined. - (C) Prior to commencement of a job rotation arrangement, agreement is reached regarding the employee's continuity of service, tenure of employment in their substantive position or placement, at the completion of the rotation.

-- (a) Where multi-skilling is to be introduced, employees agree that they will assist in the introduction of this policy on the following basis: - (i) Job Rotation - (A) The employer and employee will mutually negotiate the decisions. - (B) The period of time for any job rotation cycle is defined. - (C) Prior to commencement of a job rotation arrangement, agreement is reached regarding the employee's continuity of service, tenure of employment in their substantive position or placement, at the completion of the rotation. - (ii) Job Enlargement and Enrichment - (A) Decisions are mutually agreed by the employee and their supervisor. - (B) The purpose, progression and outcomes from the enlargement/enrichment process are clearly defined. - (C) Where possible, the period of time is defined. - (D) The employee will be formally notified of the agreed duties and these are commensurate with the substantive classification of the employee.
+(ii) Job Enlargement and Enrichment